Learning at SCOPE

 The Balanced Literacy Approach

-Our Language Arts curriculum is grounded in the balanced literacy approach, which teaches children to read and write using a variety of different learning and grouping opportunities.
+Our Language Arts curriculum centers around Lucy Calkin's Units of Study for teaching Reading and Writing.
+It is grounded in the balanced literacy approach, which teaches children to read and write using a variety of different learning and grouping opportunities.
 Students read and write in large amounts on a daily basis, with varying levels of support.
 Tasks are modeled by the teacher, supported by the teacher or completed independently with the teacher as a guide.
 In addition to the Reading and Writing Workshops below, students receive daily instruction in Word Study (phonics/spelling), interactive read-alouds and shared reading and writing.

 Our Reading Workshop approach teaches key reading behaviors and deep comprehension strategies using a predictable structure with direct reading instruction and time for student practice.
 Every day, the Workshop consists of: